KatyHerrick/something-twitchy/README.md

 	```
 The Real Time Messaging Protocol server will expose its content to the browser on port 8000, but will accept Open Broadcaster Software (OBS) connections on port 1935.

+To stream with OBS, follow the instructions for configuring your stream [here](https://github.com/illuspas/Node-Media-Server#from-obs).

 ## Routing

 ### Types of Routers